Powered By Our People

 Join the Electro Family.
 We'd love to have you!

-Membership is open to individuals who live or work, or related to anyone who lives or works in St. Louis City and County, St. Charles, Franklin and Jefferson counties in Missouri, and Jersey, Madison, St. Clair and Monroe counties in Illinois.
+We welcome eligible individuals without regard to race, religion, sex, color, age, national origin, sexual orientation, gender identity, physical or mental disabilities, or any other status protected by law.
+Membership is open to individuals who live or work or are related to anyone who lives or works in St. Louis City and County, St. Charles, Franklin, and Jefferson counties in Missouri, and Jersey, Madison, St. Clair, and Monroe counties in Illinois.

 Board of Directors

-Not sure if being a director is right for you?
-In addition to the nine voting directors, we have a non-voting associate committee.
-Like a director, an associate committee member attends board and strategic planning meetings and participates in all discussions but does not vote on board motions.
-The Board Chair appoints associate Committee members for a one-year term.
+In addition to the nine voting directors, we have a non-voting Associate Committee.
+Like a Director, an Associate Committee member actively participates in discussions at board and strategic planning meetings, but does not vote on board motions.

 Meetings & Commitment

 The Board of Directors and Associate Committee meet monthly with the credit union's Senior Management Team on the second to last Tuesday of the month.
 Monthly board meeting materials are provided a week in advance to review in preparation for the meeting.
 Monthly meetings start at 6:00 PM and typically run approximately 60 to 90 minutes but can vary.
-At this time, meetings are virtual, but meetings will return to in-person as soon as it is safe and comfortable to do so.
-The location of in-person meetings is Spazio's Westport, located at 12031 Lackland Road in Maryland Heights, Missouri.
+At this time, attendees may attend the meetings in person or virtually.
+The location of in-person meetings is in the St. Louis area.